-Follow the next steps discussed with the optometrist.
-If you don’t hear from your optometrist or specialist within the timeframe you expected to, contact them to follow this up.
+Follow the next steps discussed with the optician.
+If you don’t hear from your optician or eye specialist within the timeframe you expected to, contact them to follow this up.

 Continue to keep a watchful eye on your symptoms.
-If there are any major changes, phone the optometrist or, if they are closed, visit A&E.
+If there are any major changes, phone the optician or, if they are closed, visit A&E.